tonyhsu17/Synchive/README.md

 items in the backup directory.
 This file will be used as an alternative to reading each item in backup.

 ## Features
-- Check CRC before copying
+- Check CRC32 before copying
 - Print Status Report
 - Drag n Drop support to folder location
 - Persistent Settings